Definition tables¶

 on_punch = function(pos, node, puncher, pointed_thing),

--- default: minetest.node_punch
+-- default: core.node_punch

 -- Called when puncher (an ObjectRef) punches the node at pos.

--- By default calls minetest.register_on_punchnode callbacks.
+-- By default calls core.register_on_punchnode callbacks.

 on_rightclick = function(pos, node, clicker, itemstack, pointed_thing),